1928 United States Olympic trials (track and field): Marathon

 In the marathon there was no clear qualifying system.
 Six entrants per country were allowed, and eight races had been named as Olympic tryouts; in the end, the top two from each of the three races with the highest quality were selected.
 Joie Ray, who also qualified in the 10,000 meters, was considered America's best Olympic hope in both events; in the Olympic marathon he was among the leaders for much of the way, but eventually dropped to fifth.

+The 1928 Boston Marathon also served as the USA Marathon Championships for that year.

 Other AAU championship events

 These events were not part of the Olympic trials, but were contested at Harvard Stadium as part of the AAU national championships.
 Between 1911 and 1933 McDonald won the AAU weight throw championship ten times; Matt McGrath, who placed second, was a seven-time champion.

 Women

 With the inclusion of women's track and field in the Olympic program, women competed at the Olympic trials for the first time in 1928.
 The women's trials were held at City Field in Newark, New Jersey on July 4, 1928.
 Like the men's meet, the women's trials also doubled as the national outdoor championships.
 Elta Cartwright of the Northern California Athletic Club was the leading star of the meet, winning the 50 yards, the 100 meters and the long jump; meeting rules prevented her from entering more events.
 National records were set by Maybelle Reichardt in the discus throw and Rayma Wilson in the 800 meters; in the shot put, Lillian Copeland equaled her own national record.

 Of the twelve events in the AAU championship program, only four were part of the Olympic trials.
 The team championship was won by the Northern California Athletic Club with 52 points; Pasadena Athletic Club placed second.